robocorp/example-activities/pdf-invites-creator/README.md

-## PDF Invites creator: multi-task robot example
+## PDF invites creator: multi-task robot example

 Starting from an Excel file, this robot will generate a personalized PDF invitation for each participant to an event.